← Back to Stories

 Key details reported by multiple sources:

-• UK Health Security Agency (UKHSA) issued amber heat health alerts for the south-west, south-east, London, East and West Midlands, and west of England until 5pm on 2026-05-26, with yellow alerts for the north-west and north-east.
+• UK Health Security Agency issued amber heat health alerts for London, East Midlands, West Midlands, and south-east England from May 24–26, 2026.

 Points of Difference